-- The Center for the Advancement of Well-Being: Discover links to online well-being assessments, campus offices, and campus events that promote well-being.
-Students may want to take advantage of: - Resilience Resources: Learn about the importance of resilience for your wellbeing. - Mental Health First Aid Training: Next session is in March. - Thriving Together Series: a series of articles on diverse well-being topics.
+The Center for the Advancement of Well-Being: Discover links to online well-being assessments, campus offices, and campus events that promote well-being.
+Students may want to take advantage of:

+- Resilience Resources: Learn about the importance of resilience for your wellbeing. - Mental Health First Aid Training: Great opportunity to take for credit or noncredit. - Thriving Together Series: a series of articles on diverse well-being topics.